skaiui2/SKRTOS_tcp/README.md

 ```
 Sent: Lx
-Received: Lx
+Received: hello world!
 ```

-If output this, show the SKRTOS_tcp has received message "Lx", then send it to UDP-client.
+If output this, show the SKRTOS_tcp has received message "Lx", then send “hello world!” to UDP-client.